Fang Guan: During Emperor Daizong's reign

 In 762, Emperor Suzong died, and Li Yu became emperor (as Emperor Daizong).
 In summer 763, he recalled Fang Guan to serve as the minister of justice (刑部尚書, Xingbu Shangshu).
 While Fang was on the way back to Chang'an, though, he became ill.
-He died in fall 763, while still on the way, at Lang Prefecture (閬州, roughly modern Nanchong, Sichuan).
+He died in fall 763, while still on the way, at Lang Prefecture (閬州, in modern Nanchong, Sichuan).
 He was given posthumous honors, but historical records did not record a posthumous name.

+Christian identity

+According to a local tradition in Guanghan (Hanchow, lit.
+'Han Prefecture'), Fang Guan was an East Syriac Christian.
+The tradition says that he worshipped the One God alone.
+At his daily worship, Fang used to kneel on a stone which later came to be known as the Duke Fang Stone.
+According to local testimonies, his name was carved on the no-longer-extant Nestorian stele at Wangxiangtai (Wang Hsiang T'ai) Temple.
+The earlier name for the temple was Jingfu Yuan (Ching Fu Yuan), as in Jingjiao (Ching Chiao, i.e., East Syriac Church in China).